 7. In the Save As window, save the image in a location of your choice with a name of your choice.

 The sketched line is removed from the map.
 You can also create elevation profiles from existing line features.
 For instance, you may want to create a permanent sketch of the proposed trail that you can edit after viewing the elevation profile.

 9. On the toolbar, click Draw and choose Line.

 10. Click the trailhead to start drawing.
 Draw a line that represents a trail similar to your previous sketch and double-click when finished.

 11. In the drawing pane, for Name, type Hiking Trail.
 Close the drawing pane.

-The new line is added to the layer list.
+The new line is added to the table of contents.

-12. If necessary, on the toolbar, click Show layer list.
-Right-click Hiking Trail and choose Elevation profile.
+12. If necessary, on the toolbar, click Expand Table of Contents.
+Right-click Hiking Trail and choose Elevation Profile.

 An elevation profile is created for the line.
-If you want to edit the line’s vertices, right-click the layer name in the layer list and choose Properties.
+If you want to edit the line’s vertices, right-click the layer name in the table of contents and choose Properties.
 If you want to save the sketched line, right-click the layer name and choose Save as.